 Ice storms, also known as freezing rain, are the result of cold rain that freezes on contact with the surface, coating the ground, trees, buildings, overhead wires and other exposed objects with ice, sometimes causing extensive damage.
 Massive traffic accidents and power outages from downed tree limbs and utility lines are common when an ice storm occurs.
 Ice storms usually have a regional effect whereas groups of counties are affected instead of just one county or community.
 Often, ice storms are accompanied by snowfall, which camouflages accumulated ice and creates treacherous transportation conditions.
-Sleet storms, which involve small pellets of ice accumulating on surfaces, are less dangerous than ice storms occur when the temperature is close to 32°F but are far more severe with temperatures in the 20s.
+Sleet storms, which involve small pellets of ice accumulating on surfaces, are less dangerous than ice storms, but can still prove hazardous to transportation and electrical systems.
+Both ice and sleet storms occur when the temperature is close to 32°F but are far more severe with temperatures in the 20s.